Driving the road to Mount Cook is an absolute must in NZ

-Located in central South Island of New Zealand, Mount Cook Road is a very scenic drive following the length of Lake Pukaki, a glacial lake that has become famous for its milky-blue color.
+Located in the Canterbury region, on the South Island of New Zealand, Mount Cook Road is a very scenic drive along the turquoise coloured Lake Pukaki.
 It's one of the best coastal drives in the world.

 Part of the State Highway 80, the scenic road is totally paved and runs along the western shore of the milky-blue color Lake Pukaki.
 The road is pretty straight with not too many sharp bends, so it allows for easy driving.
 However, there is one one-lane bridge you will have to cross when you get closer to Mount Cook National Park.

 How long is the road to Aoraki/Mount Cook?

 Tucked away in Aoraki Mount Cook National Park, the road is 54.7 km (33.98 miles) long, running south-north from Ben Ohau to Aoraki/Mount Cook, also known as Mt Cook Village, at 718m (2,355ft) above the sea level, located midway between Christchurch and Queenstown.